 By enabling the second factor authentication feature, system administrators ensure that any user logging into a remote system via SSH must authenticate with more than a single credential that can be easily stolen, making this authentication method more secure than a password or SSH key alone.

 As organizations often use SSH to create a secure connection to remote systems, implementing another layer of security is a critical practice to ensure complete security coverage.
-We’ve a full guide on How to Set Up Two-Factor Authentication for SSH.
+Read our complete tutorial on setting up two-factor authentication for SSH.

 2. Change the default options